-Со ndition requirement Means of monitoring during period under review Compliance achieved?
-1. Adoption of best practicable option to minimise effects on the environment Site inspections Yes 2.
+Condition requirement Means of monitoring during period under review 1.
+Adoption of best practicable option to minimise effects on the environment Site inspections Yes 2.
 Selection of best practicable equipment and processes Site inspections Yes 3.
 Discharge shall not give rise to offensive or toxic levels of contaminants at the site boundary Site inspections and discharge monitoring Yes 4.
 Limit on dust deposition rate beyond the site boundary Deposition gauge monitoring Yes 5.
 Maximum particulate concentration of discharges Testing not undertaken during year under review N/A 6.
 Limit on elevation of ambient suspended particulate matter concentration Deposition gauge monitoring Yes 7.
 Compliance with the MASL Environmental Management Manual Site inspections and liaison with consent holder Yes 8.
 Notification prior to making changes at the site which may alter the nature of the discharge Notifications and site inspections Yes 9.
 Limit on opacity of any discharge Testing not undertaken during year under review N/A 10.
 Limit on effect of emissions on PM10 concentration at the boundary Testing not undertaken during year under review N/A 11.
 Limits on other contaminants beyond site boundary Testing not undertaken during year under review N/A 12.
 Notification in the event of unauthorised discharge No unauthorised incidents logged during the year N/A 13.
-Optional review provision Next option for review in June 2020 N/A erall assessment of environmental perform erall assessment of administrative perform High High
+Optional review provision Next option for review in June 2020 N/A Overall assessment of environmental performance and compliance in respect of this consent Overall assessment of administrative performance in respect of this consent